How we take decisions

 The principles set out below are intended to make sure we live these values.
-It should be used at member assemblies and forums, branch meetings, working group meetings and coordinating group meetings where the decision significantly impacts a working group or branch or the union as a whole (e.g. shall we spend £250?).
+It should be used whenever the decision significantly implicates a working group or branch or the union as a whole (e.g. shall we spend £250? shall we issue a statement as a branch?).
 It doesn’t need to be used where another agreed upon process is being used.
-It is important that members are empowered to take autonomous decisions and to self-organise, so this process need not be used for decisions that do not implicate other members of the union (e.g. shall we make a leaflet?).
+It is important that members are empowered to take autonomous decisions and to self-organise, so this process does not need to be used for decisions that do not implicate other members of the union (e.g. shall we organise a stall?).

 Recording the decision

 Once a decision has been reached, the facilitator should restate that decision clearly and concisely, so that everyone present understands and agrees what decision has been taken.
 All meetings should be minuted and circulated, and the minutes must clearly indicate what decisions have been taken and how they will be actioned.
 In addition, the decision should be recorded in the the list that we maintain of decisions that have been adopted.

 Common sense should be used about whether or not a decision can be made online.
 If it feels like an important decision, or if someone requests that the decision is deferred to a meeting, then the decision should be taken in a meeting rather than made online.
 Decisions taken online can be reviewed in a meeting.